FOLLOW US

 Bata Shoe Museum EQRoy / Shutterstock

-As a home to a collection of 13,000 pairs of shoes, the Bata Shoe Museum is a must-see for every shoe lover.
-Whether you're inspired by vintage shoes, like a pair of women's Parisian-made shoes from 1875, or you're into footwear worn by the world's most famous performers, like Elton John and Justin Timberlake, you won't be disappointed.
+As home to a collection of 13,000 artifacts, the Bata Shoe Museum is a must-see for every shoe lover.
+Whether you're inspired by vintage shoes, like a pair of women's Parisian-made shoes from 1875, or you're into footwear worn by celebrities, you can't help but appreciate all the different colors, shapes, and styles.
+Care and support workers, Indigenous visitors, and children 4 years old and younger pay no admission fee.
+Additional ticket prices are $5 and up.

 Advertisement